September 14, 2023

 - How will this decision address and counter our school’s weaknesses?

 - How does this decision welcome and respond to opportunities?

 - How does this decision shield against threats?

-A SWOT analysis provides your school with a clearer understanding of how to reach your target market effectively, maximize your school’s strengths, counteract your weaknesses, and respond to opportunities and threats with wisdom and intentionality.
+A SWOT analysis will provide you with a clearer understanding of how to reach your target market effectively, both internally and externally, while maximizing your school’s strengths, counteracting its weaknesses, and viewing opportunities and threats as a way to predict your future success.